TikTok Vs YouTube: Which Platform is Right for Your Short-Form Video?

 We spend, on average, 1 hour and 16 minutes a day watching short-form videos, whether it’s binging cooking tutorials or miming the lyrics to the latest chart hit!
 And between them, YouTube and TikTok now generate billions of daily views from this type of quick, engaging and addictive short-form video content.

 But while it isn’t going anywhere, some platforms are facing challenges.
-At the time of writing (February 2025) the US TikTok ban is facing a temporary delay and its future is still uncertain.
+Back in February 2025 the U.S temporarily banned TikTok - while a deal was finalised in January 2026 to restructure U.S operations of the platform, uncertainty remains.
 So, what does this mean for brands, and how does YouTube compare as a long-term investment?

 The Rise (and Risk) of TikTok